ta4j/ta4j-wiki/Serialization-and-Named-Shorthand.md

 | `unstableBars` | Optional non-negative integer override. |
 | `startingType` | Optional `BUY` or `SELL`. |
 | `entryRule`, `exitRule` | Required when `strategy` is absent.
 Values may be expression strings or rule objects. |

+Use `Strategy.fromExpression(series, "SMA(7,21)")` when the whole strategy is a single registered macro.
+Use `Strategy.fromJson(series, json)` when you need metadata overrides, explicit entry/exit rules, or a stored v2 envelope.

 ## Indicators